raghavkumarbhatia53/darkweb/README.md

 quotes system for DarkScience.
 This is a legacy part of the old website still in service.

-## Development Environment
+## Development of Environment

-You can configure a development environment with the following:
+You can configure a development of environment with the following:

 **NOTE**: *These steps assume you have Python along with pipenv installed.*